darrenburns/posting/docs/guide/index.md

 A *collection* is simply a directory which may contain requests saved by Posting.

-If you launch Posting without specifying a collection, any requests you create will be saved in the `"default"` collection.
+If you launch Posting without specifying a collection, any requests you create will be saved to the `"default"` collection.

-This is a directory reserved by Posting on your filesystem, and unrelated to the directory you launched Posting from.
+The default collection is a directory reserved by Posting on your filesystem.
+It's a "global" collection and is not related to the directory you launched Posting from.

 This is fine for quick throwaway requests, but you'll probably want to create a new collection for each project you work on so that you can check it into version control.

-To create a new collection, simply create a new directory and pass it into Posting:
+To create a new collection, simply create a new directory and pass it into Posting.

 ```bash
 mkdir my-collection